gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 {% click-to-reveal title="Show me how to fix it" %}

-**1.** Start by scrolling to the _far right_ tapping on the **More** icon:
+**Step 1.** Scroll to the far right and tap on the _more_ (**•••**) icon:

 {% image src="lockdown-iphone/messages-more.png" caption="Scroll to the right and click this icon" alt="what you forgot locking down your kid's iPhone: start by clicking the 'more' icon to remove the #images app" /%}

-**2.** Next, swipe left to _remove the app from "Favorites"_.
+**Step 2.** Next, swipe left to remove the app from _Favorites_.

-{% image src="lockdown-iphone/images-remove-from-favorites.png" caption="Swipe left to remove from Favorites" alt="what you forgot locking down your kid's iPhone: swipe left to remove #images from favorites" /%}
+{% image src="lockdown-iphone/images-remove-from-favorites.png" caption="Swipe left to 'Remove from Favorites'" alt="what you forgot locking down your kid's iPhone: swipe left to remove #images from favorites" /%}

-**3.** Then the app will appear in the section labeled _MORE APPS_.
+**Step 3.** Then the app will appear in the section labeled _MORE APPS_.
 Swipe left again in this section to fully delete the app:

 {% image src="lockdown-iphone/images-delete-app.png" caption="Swipe left to delete the app once and for all" alt="what you forgot locking down your kid's iPhone: then delete the #images app" /%}

-**4.** Repeat for any other iMessage Apps that may already be installed.
-The `#images` app is the main offender that comes pre-installed, but it's possible your child has already installed other iMessage apps that expose them to undesirable content.
+**Step 4.** Repeat for any other iMessage Apps that may already be installed.
+The `#images` app is the most dangerous app, but we also recommend deleting the rest of them, with the exception of the _Photos_ app.

-**5.** Ensure that your child doesn't have the ability to _re-install_ this (or any other) app by going to "Settings > Screen Time > content & Privacy Restrictions > iTunes & App Store Purchases" and choose _Don't Allow_ for "Installing Apps":
+**Step 5.** Ensure that your child doesn't have the ability to _re-install_ this (or any other) app by going to "Settings > Screen Time > Content & Privacy Restrictions > iTunes & App Store Purchases" and choose _Don't Allow_ for "Installing Apps":

 {% image src="lockdown-iphone/dont-allow-installing-apps.png" caption="Remove authority to install apps, or they can re-install" alt="what you forgot locking down your kid's iPhone: remove authority to install apps to prevent more unsafe iMessage apps" /%}

 {% callout type="warning" alt=true %}

-This same exploit exists on the Messages app **for the Mac.** Unfortunately, there doesn't seem to be a similar way to delete the app on macOS.
+This same exploit also exists on the Messages app **for the Mac.** Unfortunately, there doesn't seem to be a similar way to delete `#images` on macOS.
 If your child uses a Mac computer, the only way to remove this is by deleting the Messages app, or using an internet filter program like [Gertrude](/) to block searching for innappropriate images.

 {% /callout %}

 {% /click-to-reveal %}

+{% callout title="What's with all the goats? 🐐" %}

+In order to avoid filling this post with harmful images, all of the examples show pictures of **goats.** Every time you see one, **imagine your child were searching for something sexually explicit** or otherwise inappropriate.

+{% /callout %}

 ## 2. Explicit Images in Maps Apps